 To obtain a high-quality data set, we applied several quality-processing steps for both aircraft and dropsonde measurements.
 Especially for the dropsonde data, multiple corrections had to be applied.
-So, we used quality-processing algorithms implemented in the Atmospheric Sounding Processing Environment software (ASPEN, Martin and Suhr, 2021).
-This did not only help to remove suspicious data points but, for example, also to correct the dry bias found in the dropsonde measurements of relative humidity (see Vance et al., 2004).
-Moreover, a dynamical adjustment applied to the dropsondes' temperature measurements improved the representation of the observed temperature inversions and generally helped to overcome the reduction in the captured temperature variability as compared to the aircraft measurements.
+Thus, we used quality-processing algorithms implemented in the Atmospheric Sounding Processing Environment (ASPEN; Martin and Suhr, 2021) software.
+This did not only help to remove suspicious data points but also, for example, to correct the dry bias found in the dropsonde measurements of relative humidity (see Vance et al., 2004).
+Moreover, a dynamical adjustment applied to the dropsondes' temperature measurements improved the representation of the observed temperature inversions and generally helped to overcome the reduction in the captured temperature variability compared with the aircraft measurements.